christospitsi/website/content/about.md

 ---
 title: About
-date: 2017-11-19T19:09:45Z
+date: 2018-01-22T19:09:45Z
 draft: true
 ---
-I am Christos, software engineer, and I am currently working at Sauter Automation Ltd as a Control Applications Design Engineer.
+I am Christos, a software engineer, currently working at Sauter Automation Ltd as a Control Applications Design Engineer.

 I possess a BSc and Msc (Hons 2:1) from Democritus University of Thrace in Electrical and Computer Engineering and
-I am currently studying towards an MSc degree in Data Analytics in Birkbeck, University of London.
+I am currently studying towards an MSc degree in Data Analytics at Birkbeck, University of London.

-My current professional role involves designing and programming automation applications for Building Management Systems (BMS), analysing data acquired from various sources and predicting the building's behaviour, with an emphasis on optimising energy consumption and sustainability.
+My current professional role involves designing and programming control applications for Building Management Systems (BMS), analysing data acquired from various sources and predicting the building's behaviour, with an emphasis on optimising energy consumption and sustainability.